meilisearch/documentation/learn/cookbooks/search_bar_for_docs.md

 ### Configuration file

 The scraper tool needs a configuration file to know what content you want to scrape.
-This is done by providing selectors (e.g., the HTML tag).
+This is done by providing selectors (for example, the HTML tag).

 Here is an example of a basic configuration file: